curityio/azuread-multitenant-authenticator/README.md

 - prompt-login: Setting controlling sending of prompt=login parameter.
 By default, it is not sent.
 - use-subject-for-login-hint: If enabled and there is a previously authenticated subject, pass the subject as login_hint to the OpenID Server.

-[^1] This option will be replaced with an API call in the next release of the plugin.
+<b id="f2">1</b>: This option will be replaced with an API call in the next release of the plugin.

 ### License